andyluo03/Experiments/cuda/matmul/README.md

 # Matmul

-Matrix multiplication
+Fast matrix multiplication on RTX 5070 (sm120).

-I chose not to use a benchmarking library as it improvements should be
+I chose not to use a benchmarking library as improvements should be large.

 ## To-do Optimizations